Back to all articles

 It’s important to constantly measure what you are doing & how it affects your business.
 Probably, you already have your own stack of dashboards to do so.
 In any case, with a solid view on your processes & performance, you’ll be able to make much better decisions while scaling your SaaS.
 Whether it’s on a sales, marketing or product level.

-In this Dashboard 101, we won’t discuss the basics of building dashboards, or a list of KPIs to track.
-Rather, we’d like to offer a framework, full of smart dashboarding hacks.
+In this Dashboard 101, we will address the basics of dashboard design, and a list of KPIs to track.
+We will also offer a framework, full of smart dashboarding hacks.
 It will help you to build SaaS dashboards that are more than just ‘reporting’.
 Create no-BS dashboards that drive action in your team, without much further ado.

 Picture of a SaaS team building actionable dashboards